argonne-lcf/user-guides/docs/theta/queueing-and-running-jobs/job-and-queue-scheduling.md

 #### Ensemble Jobs
 Users may run an “ensemble job” and combine runs into a single script.
 This can provide major enhancements to throughput, especially for large ensemble jobs.
 Users may run multiple jobs in sequence or may use multiple backgrounded apruns to subset their resources among multiple backend executables.
 There is a system limitation of 1000 simultaneous apruns per Cobalt script job.

-### Queue Names and Scheduling Policy
-{== add links Queue names and operations are described on the Job and Queue Scheduling for Theta page.

-Queue and scheduling policies can be found on the Queue and Scheduling Policy page. ==}

 ### Project Names
 You can find active project names that your account is associated with by running the command: